 These photos don’t do the bifaces justice, they are spectacular.
 So, who made them, what were they used for?
 Given their size of some of the bifaces they were not hunting tools, many are just too large.
 Given their similarity in shape and material they were likely made by one person.
 They were all found clustered together in one very small area with no other traces of an archaeological site around them.
 Taken together the evidence suggests they may have been left as some form of ceremonial offering.
 But by whom?

-Given their size the bifaces were not likely made by Palaeoeskimos who are better known for making smaller artifacts.
-So this leaves us with Intermediate Indians or Recent Indians as the makers of the caches.
-Since the Recent Indians don’t show up in the archaeological record until 2000 years ago it would make more sense that the makers of the caches were the Intermediate Indians.
-However, there are two pieces of evidence that suggests the makers were the Recent Indians.
-For one thing, bifaces with similar shapes have been found in Labrador Recent Indian sites.
+Given their size the bifaces were not likely made by Pre-Inuit who are better known for making smaller artifacts.
+So this leaves us with Intermediate Period or Recent Period people as the makers of the caches.
+Since the Recent Period people don’t show up in the archaeological record until 2000 years ago it would make more sense that the makers of the caches were the Intermediate Period people.
+However, there are two pieces of evidence that suggest the makers were the Recent Period.
+For one thing, bifaces with similar shapes have been found in Labrador Recent Period sites.
 But, perhaps more convincing is the material the bifaces are made from.
-Anyone who knows anything about Labrador Recent Indians knows that they were completely devoted to Ramah chert, to the near exclusion of all other lithic types.
-This is particularly true for the people of the first half of the Labrador Recent Indian period (~2000-~1000 years ago) known to archaeologists as the Daniel Rattle complex.
+Anyone who knows anything about Labrador Recent Period knows that they were completely devoted to Ramah chert, to the near exclusion of all other lithic types.
+This is particularly true for the people of the first half of the Labrador Recent Period (~2000-~1000 years ago) known to archaeologists as the Daniel Rattle complex.

 As spectacular as these caches are, they become even more so when you consider that the only known source from Ramah chert is more than 900 km north of the Straits (in a straight line) in Ramah Bay, northern Labrador.